 Carat

-Refers to the weight of the diamond and makes no reference to the stones quality.
+Refers to the weight of the diamond and makes no reference to its quality.
 One carat weighs 200 milligrams or a fifth of a gram.
 A carat can be divided into 100 ‘points’ – which means that a diamond weighing ¾ of a carat can also be termed as being '75 points', a '75 pointer' or '0.75 ct'.
 As diamonds increase in size the price per carat also increases because larger diamonds are rarer than smaller ones.
 Therefore four diamonds with a combined diamond weight of 1.00ct cost substantially less than a single diamond of the same quality weighing 1.00ct.
 Because diamonds increase in price per carat substantially at certain weights buying just under these weights can be a way of making huge savings or buying a far higher grade diamond.

 Certification